tnarik/raspy-projects/README.md

 Use of Python3 is recommended, so use of Python3 tools should be assumed in this repo.

+Although the projects can be located anywhere (and some previous practice suggested running code as `root`), I prefer keeping code for all projects (specially when each is compact) under a single folder: `$HOME/pypis`

 ### Python modules on the Pi

 As we will install support for components and the like via `pip`, within a contained `virtualenv` environment, that means we need the following: